Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Discussion

-Part of this work was done when Z.Y.\ was visiting Wuhan University.
-This work is supported by the National Key Research and Development Program of China (No.\ 2020YFA0714200), the National Nature Science Foundation of China (No.\ 62302346, No.\ 12125103, No.\ 12071362, No.\ 12371424, No.\ 12371441) and supported by the `` Fundamental Research Funds for the Central Universities''.
+\begin{ack} Part of this work was done when Z.Y. was visiting Wuhan University.
+Z.Y. thanks Patrick Rebentrost for helpful discussions.
+The authors thank the helpful comments from the anonymous reviewers.
+This work is supported by the National Key Research and Development Program of China (No.\ 2020YFA0714200), the National Nature Science Foundation of China (No.\ 62302346, No.\ 12125103, No.\ 12071362, No.\ 12371424, No.\ 12371441) and supported by the ``Fundamental Research Funds for the Central Universities''. \end{ack}